Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

 Crystalonics is not a name that immediately comes to mind when thinking about semiconductor manufacturers.
 They appear in this 1969 article in Electronics World magazine about power field effect transistors (FETs).
-Many semiconductor companies came and went in the last days of vacuum tube active devices.
-Surprisingly, a Google search revealed that Crystalonics is alive and well in Ronkonkoma, New York.
-Per their website:
+Many semiconductor companies came and went in the last days of vacuum tube active devices, but Crystalonics - good for them - was not one of them.
+Surprisingly, a Google search revealed that Crystalonics was alive and well in Ronkonkoma, New York, until sometime after August of 2024.
+Their website is now defunct.
+From their About Us page:

 Formed in 1958, CRYSTALONICS is a broad line semiconductor manufacturer of Small Signal Transistors, JFETS, Dual and Quad Transistors, Power Transistors, Current Regulator Diodes, Varactor Diodes and Custom Hybrid Microcircuits.
 Most of the products are available in standard TO packages as well as surface mount packaging for Industrial, Military, and Space applications.